Manuscript preparation instructions

 This journal follows our standard Oxford SciMed style.
 By following the mini style checklist here you can ensure that your manuscript follows the major style points.

-Authors should upload a single file containing the complete manuscript (i.e. title page, abstract, text, figures and tables), as this makes the reviewing process easier for Editors and referees.
+Authors should upload a single file containing the complete manuscript (i.e. title page, abstract, keywords, text, figure legends, references, figures and tables), as this makes the reviewing process easier for Editors and referees.
 This applies to the original version of the manuscript and any revised versions.
 Due to figure file size constraints, you may have to submit separate files for figures.
 The location of Tables and Figures should be indicated in the text.

 Please use short, simple filenames when saving all your documents, and avoid special characters, punctuation marks, symbols (such as &), and spaces.
 If you are a Macintosh user, you must also type the extension at the end of the file name you choose (.doc, .rtf, .jpg, .gif, .tif, .xls, .pdf, .eps, .ppt, .mov or .qt).

 Other helpful hints are: (i) use the TAB key once for paragraph indents; (ii) where possible use Arial for the text font and Symbol for any Greek and special characters; (iii) use the word processing formatting features to indicate Bold, Italic, Greek, Maths, Superscript and Subscript characters; (iv) please avoid using underline: for cases use italic; for emphasis use bold; (v) clearly identify unusual symbols and Greek letters; (vi) differentiate between the letter O and zero, and the letters I and l and the number 1.